koopjs/koop-provider-example/README.md

 ## What's a Provider?

-A Koop provider is a sort of plugin to Koop that wraps any API or source of data so that it can be used within the Koop's codebase.
-Koop doesn't come with any providers out of the box which is nice from the stand point of development (keeping it all seperate means Koop remains light), but present a few challenges to things like deploying Koop and understanding how all the bits and peices work.
+A Koop provider is a plugin for Koop that wraps any API or source of data so that it can be used within the Koop's codebase.
+Koop doesn't come with any providers out of the box, which keeps it lightweight.

 Providers all follow a standard structure that closely resembles that of most MVC frameworks.
-A provider consists of `routes`, `controllers`, `models` and `views` (each explained in more detail below).
-The basic gist is that each provider is "registered" into Koop at the time the server is started.
+A provider consists of `routes`, a `controller`, a `model`, and `views` (each explained in more detail below).
+The basic gist is that each provider is "registered" when the server starts.
 The provider's routes are bound into the Koop server.
 Each route maps to a specific `controller` and each controller is passed the providers `model`.
-Each `model` is designed to have to access to the core code in Koop which gives it access to centralized things like a Cache (db) and shared code for doing like creating FeatureServices.
+Each `model` is designed to have access to the core code in Koop which gives it access to centralized things like a Cache (db) and shared code for doing like creating FeatureServices.

 ## Koop Architecture

-Koop is split up into two core repos: [https://github.com/Esri/koop](https://github.com/Esri/koop) and [https://github.com/Esri/koop-server](https://github.com/Esri/koop-server).
-Both of these are built on top of the Express framework and follow its middleware pattern.
-The primary [Koop](https://github.com/Esri/koop) repo is a very simple shell.
+Koop consists of the core [koop](http://github.com/koopjs/koop) module used in combination with [providers](http://koopjs.github.io/docs/providers), a [cache](http://koopjs.github.io/docs/caches), and optional [plugins](http://koopjs.github.io/docs/plugins).
+Koop acts as Express middleware and can register providers to set up routes for interacting with data from other sources.
+[Read the documentation](http://koopjs.github.io) to find out more about Koop's architecture.

 ### `index.js`